nicolasgranata/FormsMvx-DeliveryApp/README.md

-# XamarinFormsShell-DeliveryApp
+# FormsMvx-DeliveryApp
-Sample of Delivery App using Xamarin Forms Shell
+Sample of Delivery App using Xamarin Forms with MvvmCross